 The topic should not be too vague or complex.
 Once you have made your decision, discuss it with your guide to check its feasibility before you go ahead.

 Day 3 – 6: Start the Research

 You have a topic and your guide’s approval.
-Now is the time to get immersed in conducting a detailed research on the chosen topic.
-Don’t just rely on search engines – you have 4 days in hand, spend one day in the college library and refer to journals and past dissertations.
+Now is the time to get immersed in conducting detailed research on the chosen topic.
+Don’t just rely on search engines – you have four days in hand, spend one day in the college library, and refer to journals and past dissertations.

-Research that involves fieldwork such as surveys, lab work and interviews is more time-consuming so ensure you plan it accordingly.
-Gather all the information you collected through various sources and organize them properly, so you don’t have to waste time looking for them later.
+Research that involves fieldwork, such as surveys, lab work, and interviews, is more time-consuming, so ensure you plan it accordingly.
+Gather all the information you collected through various sources and organize it properly so you don’t have to look for it later.

 Day 7: Create a Rough Outline

-Just the way you created rough outlines for college essays, you need to do the same for your dissertation paper too.
+Just like you created rough outlines for college essays, you need to do the same for your dissertation paper.
 Outline the sections you plan to include and enlist the main points under each section.
-Broadly, these are the sections you must include.
+Broadly, these are the sections you must have:

 - Literature Review